JMMonte/Wally-GPT-Bank-statement-analyzer/README.md

-# Financial Analysis App
+# GPT Bank statement analyzer

 This is a simple Streamlit app that reads a CSV file with financial data and performs some analysis on it.
+Optionally it uses GPT-3.5-turbo to generate a series of recomendations and detect standing out data.

 ## Installation